CMCedricM/login-system-companion/README.md

 # login-system-companion
-Using python tkinter, I created this little program to test the endpoints of my express-login-site.
+Using python tkinter, I created this little program to test the api endpoints of my express-login-site.

 Screenshot